Prescriptions

 About pharmacists

-• colds
+• Coughs and colds

-• sore throats
+• Sore throats

-• aches and pains
+• Aches and pains

-They can also advise on medicine that you can buy without a prescription.
+They can also help you choose medicine you can buy without a prescription.

-Many pharmacies are open until late and at weekends.
-You do not need an appointment.
+Most pharmacies are open late and on weekends.
+You don’t need an appointment.
+Many have private rooms for confidential chats.